Is your employee advocacy program failing?

 Start by creating that game plan.
 What content would serve these goals?
 How often would you provide content?
 Who will create that content?

-Then, go to a select group of your previous advocates and get feedback from them.
+Then, select a group of your previous advocates and get feedback from them.

 By doing this, you’re able to build a much better program by using the learnings from your previous attempt.